 - Do not allow more than 1/4 to 1/3 of the sanding pad to leave the surface of the wood.

-Random orbital sanders are highly efficient tools.
+Random orbital sanders are highly efficient tools, and work on similar principles to other orbital tools.
 If you tip the sander on its side (say at 10° to 30°) it will most likely create a low spot in your finish.
 This is not easy to recover from.
 For similar reasons it is important to keep at least 3/4 of your sanding pad on your material at all times when sanding to the edge of your material.
 Otherwise you’ll most likely end up with a round over effect on the edges.

 The sanders are designed to work with minimal pressure.
 Pressing down on them will slow down the RPM at which they operate.
 This will result in the sander being much less efficient and will shorten the life of the motor.
 The pressure should simply be the weight of the sander plus the weight of your arm resting on it and no more.